 The Combined Authority receives many capital funds from H.M.
 Government to achieve outcomes in the area.
 Such funds include Gainshare (Capital), Transforming Cities Fund, Housing Investment Fund and Local Growth Fund.
-The CPCA is primarily a commissioning organisation and seeks to deliver the outcomes through third parties such as constituent authorities by giving capital grants to deliver these capital projects.
+While the CPCA delivers some functions and services directly, predominantly passenger transport functions, it is primarily a commissioning organisation and seeks to deliver the outcomes through third parties such as constituent authorities by giving capital grants to deliver these capital projects.
 Under the CIPFA prudential code such expenditure is treated as REFCUS.